bryantrichardson/Phising-Analysis/README.md

 The initial setup of this project is created by MyDFIR on YouTube.
 He does some attacks on the machines to prove the setup works, but I will be doing different attacks.
 The attacks I have chosen have the atomics of T1078.003, T1087.001, and T1021.001.
 In order, these attacks create a valid local account with admin privileges, discover/enumerate all valid local accounts, then use remote desktop protocol (RDP) with valid accounts to manipulate the machine into logging the attacker in.

 In my documentation for this project, I genuinely tried to use Splunk Search Processing Language (SPL) to refine the queries to only show the adversarial telemetry.
 In some instances it was not completely possible, but I did not simply block RDP for instance to "solve" the problem.
-The same goes for some of the attacks done by ATR are blocked by Windows Firewall/Defense, but I did not disable the firewall due to it not being a practical solution.
+The same goes for some of the attacks done by ART are blocked by Windows Firewall/Defense, but I did not disable the firewall due to it not being a practical solution.

 Below is the documentation for this project.
 It is not necessairly a step-by-step process in how the whole project was completed, but more of an overview of how I was able to generate the telemetry and create alerts/dashboards for the attacks.